Salvador

 1960 Dalí began work on the Teatro-Museo Gala

-was his largest single project and the main focus of
+it was his largest single project and the main focus

 In